eltoncs/PaySpace/README.md

 Go to the Web Application "PaySpace Tax Tax Caculation).
 Provide postal code and anual income.
 Click calc.

-The solution is divided into two major groups:
+The solution is divided into four major groups:

 1 - Presentation (Contains Wep App and Api Service)